Energy gap for Yang-Mills connections, II: Arbitrary closed Riemannian manifolds: Abstract

 \section{Abstract}

-We prove an $L^{d/2}$ energy gap result for Yang-Mills connections on principal $G$-bundles, $P$, over arbitrary, closed, Riemannian, smooth manifolds of dimension $d\geq 2$.
-We apply our version of the {\L}ojasiewicz-Simon gradient inequality \cite{Feehan_yang_mills_gradient_flow_v2}, \cite{Feehan_Maridakis_Lojasiewicz-Simon_coupled_Yang-Mills} to remove a positivity constraint on a combination of the Ricci and Riemannian curvatures in a previous $L^{d/2}$-energy gap result due to Gerhardt \cite[Theorem 1.2]{Gerhardt_2010} and a previous $L^\infty$-energy gap result due to Bourguignon, Lawson, and Simons \cite[Theorem C]{Bourguignon_Lawson_1981}, \cite[Theorem 5.3]{Bourguignon_Lawson_Simons_1979}, as well as an $L^2$-energy gap result due to Nakajima \cite[Corollary 1.2]{Nakajima_1987} for a Yang-Mills connection over the sphere, $S^d$, but with an arbitrary Riemannian metric.
+We prove an $L^{d/2}$ energy gap result for Yang--Mills connections on principal $G$-bundles, $P$, over arbitrary, closed, Riemannian, smooth manifolds of dimension $d\geq 2$.
+We apply our version of the {\L}ojasiewicz--Simon gradient inequality \cite{Feehan_yang_mills_gradient_flow_v4}, \cite{Feehan_Maridakis_Lojasiewicz-Simon_coupled_Yang-Mills_v4} to remove a positivity constraint on a combination of the Ricci and Riemannian curvatures in a previous $L^{d/2}$-energy gap result due to Gerhardt \cite[Theorem 1.2]{Gerhardt_2010} and a previous $L^\infty$-energy gap result due to Bourguignon, Lawson, and Simons \cite[Theorem C]{Bourguignon_Lawson_1981}, \cite[Theorem 5.3]{Bourguignon_Lawson_Simons_1979}, as well as an $L^2$-energy gap result due to Nakajima \cite[Corollary 1.2]{Nakajima_1987} for a Yang--Mills connection over the sphere, $S^d$, but with an arbitrary Riemannian metric.

 \subjclass[2010]{Primary 58E15, 57R57; secondary 37D15, 58D27, 70S15, 81T13}